equinor/tdd_workshop/README.md

 - Remember to save changes :-)
 - DRY: Don't Repeat Yourself!

-# Testing
+# Additional comments

 1. Why should we test?
     - Intention of code, documentation coverage (in/out), confidence (failing test)
     - Bugg (regression test)
-    - Refactoring (know the desided behaviour)
+    - Refactoring (know the desired behaviour)
     - Using testing to review
 2. TDD:
 - avoid spaguetti code
-- if it is hard to write a test: think about what you are trying to code
+- if it is hard to write a test: rethink about what you are trying to code
 - side effects (non obvious behaviour/not main goal)
 3. Continuous integration
 - Test in Github actions (or Circle CI, Jenkins)